Fake work-from-home jobs generally fall into five categories.

 Another version is the old envelope trick.
 The scammer tells you that you can earn $2, $3 or even $5 an hour for addressing and sending out envelopes.
 However, you’ll probably have to buy them from him.
 They’re a special size or feature a logo or who knows what.
 Or you’ll need special software.
 Whatever the case may be, you invest the money and then the instructions arrive.
 Your job is to send the envelopes to all your friends telling them that they too can work from home by addressing envelopes.
 Don’t even try.
 You won’t get $2, $3 or even $5 an hour.
 You’ll get zippo.
 And you wind up losing money too since you bought the envelopes and the stamps, not to mention the software or whatever.

-Some fake work-from-home jobs will offer a work-from-home job, ostensibly in the import/export business.
+Some fake work-from-home jobs will offer a position, ostensibly in the import/export business.
 It will require you to use your bank account to make and receive payments on behalf of a foreign company.
 The scammers promise you a percentage commission for each payment you pass on.
 This is a telltale sign of money laundering, which is a felony.
 Moreover, the scammer can use any personal account details you pass on to steal your money or commit other fraudulent offenses, such as identity theft.

 Fake Work-from-Home Jobs Involving Reshipping